 - Volunteer time has value – but volunteers cannot deduct their time on their personal income taxes.

 - For purposes of a nonprofit's annual report to the IRS, Form 990, volunteer time is NOT reported as a contribution (see also FASB Accounting Standards 116) but may need to be acknowledged on Part III, Statement of Program Service Accomplishments.

-Best practices for managing volunteers
+Practice Pointers for managing volunteers

 Managing volunteers is similar to managing paid staff, except that volunteers don’t expect to be compensated for their services.
 However, they do expect to be treated with respect, trained (as needed), supervised, and provided with feedback, and rewarding experiences.

 Some nonprofits only engage a few volunteers a year – others several hundred volunteers each day!
 The extent to which your nonprofit relies on volunteers will determine how extensive a “volunteer program” is needed at your nonprofit.

 Rather than building a volunteer management program from scratch, why not collaborate with another nonprofit or tap into existing volunteer programs in your community, or “share” a volunteer program coordinator?